 Our work points to the importance of creating an enabling environment for women’s empowerment.
 The overwhelming conclusion from the body of evidence that we have accumulated is that a broader transformative model that addresses the structural constraints that women face in their everyday lives is the most effective framework for women’s empowerment in the long term.

 What is happening now?

-For more information about Pathways, including a complete list of publications, and to be put on our mailing list for future news and publications, please send your name, email address and mailing address to firstname.lastname@example.org or visit the Pathways website.
+For more information about Pathways, including a complete list of publications, and to be added to our mailing list for future news and publications, please send your name, email address and mailing address to firstname.lastname@example.org or visit the Pathways website.